• Skip to primary navigation

 Get creative and customize these easy breakfast cookies with whatever mix-ins sound good to you.
 Here are a few options:

 • Try some nuts: If you are not avoiding nuts, add chopped almonds, pecans and walnuts.
 They are great for adding extra crunch.
-Pumpkin seeds, sesame seeds, sunflower seeds or flax seed are other sources of healthy fats that taste amazing in these cookies
+Pumpkin seeds, sesame seeds, sunflower seeds or flax seed taste amazing in these cookies.

 • Go tropical: Unsweetened coconut shreds, golden raisins, macadamia nuts, and chopped dried mango or papaya make a cookie that tastes like a day at the beach.
 Try adding in ripe banana for a fun flavor variation!